bradfrost/atomic-design/chapter-1.md

 {{ m | markdownify }}
 </div>

-Making style guides central to your process results in user interfaces that feel more <span class="editor">cohesive</span> and trustworthy, which helps users accomplish their tasks faster and empowers them to master the interface.

 <div class="editor">
 {% capture m %}
-Ed: Hello!
+Brad: This whole paragraph needed some love, so I rewrote it to clarify things a bit.
 {% endcapture %}
 {{ m | markdownify }}
 </div>

+Making style guides central to your process results in user interfaces that feel more united and trustworthy, which helps users accomplish their tasks faster and empowers them to master the interface.

 ### A shared vocabulary
 What does “utility toolbar” mean?
 Does everyone understand what a “touch slider hero” is?